Glenties: Sport

 The local Gaelic games club – Naomh Conaill – fields teams at all age levels, playing football predominantly.

-Glenties in popular culture
+In popular culture

-Glenties was the model for Brian Friel's fictional village of Ballybeg, where several of his works were set.
-His play Dancing at Lughnasa was set in Ballybeg and was made into a film in 1994 starring Meryl Streep.
+Glenties was a model for Brian Friel's fictional village of Ballybeg, where several of his works were set.
+His play Dancing at Lughnasa, for example, was set in Ballybeg.

 Transport

 Glenties railway station was on a branch line of the County Donegal Railways Joint Committee, a narrow-gauge railway system.
 The Glenties branch was the first part of the County Donegal Railways to be closed; the railway station (and the branch line) opened on 3 June 1895 and finally closed on 15 December 1947.

 Bus transport is currently provided by Bus Éireann, operated by McGeehan's Coaches, which provides services to Letterkenny, Ballybofey, Dungloe, Ardara, Killybegs and Donegal Town.

 Tidy Towns

 Glenties was the national winner of Ireland's Tidy Towns competition in 1958, 1959, 1960, 1962, and 1995.
+The Radharc documentary series included a short film following Glenties' third time winning the competition.

+In September 1962 a special ceremony was held to commemorate the town winning the competition.
+Then Minister for Transport and Energy Erskine Childers unveiled a plaque and the occasion was filmed by RTÉ.
-Other recent results include being a Gold Medal winner in 2004, 2005, and 2006 and a silver medal winner in 2003.

-Glenties received a Silver Medal in the European Entente Florale competition held in Győr, Hungary in 2005.
+Glenties also received gold medals, in the Tidy Towns competition, in 2004, 2005, and 2006 and a silver medal winner in 2003.
+It also received a silver medal in the European Entente Florale competition held in Győr, Hungary in 2005.